Tourette Syndrome, also known as Gilles de la Tourette Syndrome, has been a part of my life for the last 20+ years.

 As years progressed, the eye twitches subsided, becoming replaced by neck-jerking and jaw-stretching.

 Furthermore, TS has been shown to affect individuals differently based on ethnicity.

-The prevalence of individuals with TS in schools certainly varies due to region, as the disease itself is not “common.”
-A 1998 study entitled The prevalence of Tourette syndrome in a mainstream school population estimated that for students aged 13 to 14, “299 per 10,000 pupils” were affected by TS (Traverse, 1998, pp. 847).
+A 1998 study entitled The Prevalence of Tourette Syndrome in a mainstream school population estimated that for students aged 13 to 14, “299 per 10,000 pupils” were affected by TS (Traverse, 1998, pp. 847).

 This is notable since this estimation shows a much higher prevalence of TS once proper questioning is utilized, potentially realizing that TS is more common than previously considered.

-Even though it may be more common, it is also most likely very mild in these individuals since it had not been worthy of a diagnosis by a general health care observance.
+Even though it may be more common, it is also most likely very mild in these individuals since it had not been worthy of a diagnosis by a general healthcare observance.